Programming the Internet of Things: Part IV, Chapter 11, Figure 11-5.

 Evaluation methods and specific criteria will vary depending on your learning objectives for the course.
 For weighting, one approach I’ve found helpful is to split the overall grade into two parts: 50% for lab module and project work, and 50% for quizzes, with the following in mind:

-The rubrics I created for my own course to evaluate lab and project work are comprised of various criteria that consider design, code documentation and formatting, functionality and accuracy, and of course testing.
-Quiz questions are drawn from a larger question bank mapped to each Part and include many that are associated with the additional lecture content I deliver during each class.
+The grading / evaluation rubrics I created for my class are comprised of various criteria that consider design, code documentation and formatting, functionality and accuracy, and of course testing.
+Each of the four quizzes draws questions from part-specific question banks that are aligned to my book, the lab module exercises, and in-class discussions.

 As time permits, I’m hoping to create additional teaching content (mostly videos).
 If you’re interested in learning more, feel free to fill out the information request form at the bottom of this page.